strudelAndCoffee/easy-readme/readme.md

 You now have a professional README ready to use for your project!

-Watch a tutorial walkthrough here: [Video Tutorial](https://drive.google.com/file/d/1TMy76afdcd2XXwbZjp95AKVuM0wDPKr9/view?usp=sharing)
+Download the walkthrough tutorial here: [Video Tutorial](https://drive.google.com/file/d/1TMy76afdcd2XXwbZjp95AKVuM0wDPKr9/view?usp=sharing)

 ## Questions